Where to stay in Hanoi with video and comparative table

 It is however quite controversial as the Vietnamese heritage has been lost, it almost seems to be in France in a few corners (humidity is different though 🙂 )

-You can join an organised group or you can have your self guided walking tour.
-Here below you find a possible map with end/start at the Pasteur Street Brewing, a nice bar to have a beer and a few nibbles.
+Here below you find a possible map with the end/start at the Pasteur Street Brewing, a nice bar to have a beer and a few nibbles.

 What is best?